MarcLarock/Decision-Science/README.md

 # Probabilistic Graphical Models
 A Simple PGM for Medical Decision-Making &amp; Risk

-In this project I create a Bayesian decision theoretic approach to medical diagnosis.
+In this project, I create a Bayesian decision theoretic approach to medical diagnosis.
 I make use of the python library pgmpy, which is a python library for working with Probabilistic Graphical Models.
 The scenario I imagine is one in which a patient is taking a medication that has certain potential side effects:
 1. Rash
 2. Hives
 3. xerostomia (dry mouth)